 My 26-year old self would not have hesitated in screaming “Revolution!” in answer to that question.
 As an environmental activist living in Saskatchewan, Canada and working professionally as an advocate for better freshwater policy, I got enthusiastically involved in every protest that came along.
 From rallying against tar-sands expansion from Alberta across the provincial border into Saskatchewan to bicycle-powered sustainable transport parades and queer rights marches.
 I even once attended an outdoor candlelight vigil for climate change refugees and victims of climate-change induced extreme weather events when it was minus 30 degrees.
 It was so cold our candles kept going out.
 Even the flames were dissenting to this madness.

 But with the passing of the years came a softening and a gradual understanding that alongside protest, we need to evolve our thinking.
 There is certainly time for direct action and angrily yelling at a building housing the people who are partially to blame for inaction on climate change, and any number of other injustices.
-But simultaneously there is a great deal of work to be done to adjust our thinking and mindsets when it comes to solving complex, global social and environmental challenges.
+But simultaneously there is a great deal of work to be done to adjust our thinking and mindsets when it comes to solving complex, global, social and environmental challenges.
 And those changes in thinking are seldom achieved through confrontational direct action.
 They are rather achieved through much more subtle and constructive means.

 Our world-views and understanding of reality are heavily influenced by the stories that we tell, the ones that are told to us, and the often-subconscious narratives that underpin our understanding of “the way things are”.
-Cultural narratives surrounding society, education, good, poverty, business, money and other people subtly inform our views on these things, and our understanding of what is normal.
+Cultural narratives surrounding society, education, food, poverty, business, money, and other people subtly inform our views on these things, and our understanding of what is normal.
 The narrative of trickle-down economics is a particularly pervasive story.
 Despite abundant evidence pointing to the fact that it is an untrue and harmful narrative which has failed us, our governments still base many economic policies upon it to this day.

 It is in this work of shifting narratives and storytelling for change that I have buried myself in the latter half of my 30’s.
 I have strived to understand why it is that people behave the ways in which they do; ways which at times have completely baffled me.
-I have sought to understand the systemic nature of our biggest problems, and learn as much as I can about how to develop systemic solutions that bring in diverse actors to cover all the angles that we ourselves might not have considered.
+I have sought to understand the systemic nature of our biggest problems, and learn as much as I can about how to develop systemic solutions that bring together diverse actors to cover all the angles that we ourselves might not have considered.
 I have engaged in a more subtle and nuanced kind of activism; the kind that doesn’t require my extremities to go numb.
-This pursuit of knowledge and understanding has culminated in me sharing my learnings in a soon-to-be-released book called A Future Untold: The power of story to transform the world and ourselves.
+This pursuit of knowledge and understanding has culminated in me sharing my learnings in a new book called A Future Untold: The power of story to transform the world and ourselves.

 If we want to change the world, we need to start by returning to the most basic driver of human behaviour and culture — story.